slice-and-dice/register-a-food-business-front-end/docs/guidelines/css.md

 ## Put `<script async/>` tags before `<link>` tags in `<head>`

 E.g. Google Analytics scripts.
 When adding these to `<head>` in `index.html`, add above the `<link>` tags to increase page load performance.
 If the `<script>` tags are lacking the `async` attribute, find out whether adding it is an acceptable practice for the script in question.

----

-# SCSS fallback

-Creating `.scss` files and importing them into components will still work.
-However, the current view is that CSS-in-JS should be used across the app.

-## SCSS Variables (per component)

-Define the variable in the appropriate `.scss` file: `$variableName: blue;`

-Use the variable within the same file: `color: $variableName;`

-## SCSS Variables (global)

-`src/styles/_vars.scss` - this file is prefixed with an underscore to show that it is a 'partial', which prevents it from being compiled as a standalone file.

-Webpack is configured to auto-import this file into every SCSS file, so `@import "vars";` is not required.

-This makes the variables in `_vars.scss` available globally, but does not take up additional space in the compiled CSS.